OfficeDev/VBA-content/VBA/Visio-VBA/articles/hyperlink-createurl-method-visio.md

 The  **CreateURL** method of the **Hyperlink** object can be used to resolve relative URLs against a hyperlink's base address.

-When you use the canonical form, the  **CreateURL** method applies URL canonicalization rules to the hyperlink.
+When you use the canonical form, the  <strong>CreateURL</strong> method applies URL canonicalization rules to the hyperlink.
 Only spaces are URL-encoded during canonicalization.
 Port 80 is assumed for HTTP URLs and is removed during canonicalization.
-For example, the URL "http://www.microsoft.com:80/" is returned as "http://www.microsoft.com/", whereas http://www.microsoft.com:1000/" is unchanged.
+For example, the URL "<http://www.microsoft.com:80/>" is returned as "<http://www.microsoft.com/>", whereas <http://www.microsoft.com:1000/>" is unchanged.

 ## Example